 Similarly, you can easily hide small electrical boxes or sewer lids in a landscape design with shrubs or flowers.
 Ensure to plant evergreen foliage for year-round coverage, and you're set!
 Another option is to purchase appropriately-sized faux rock covers.
 Designed to look like boulders or large rocks, these cover smaller boxes and vertical pipes and are both effective camouflage and easy to remove!

 Here are some other things to keep in mind!
 Many landscape bloggers recommend using small, foldable screens to cover anything you don't want to be seen.
 However, while these screens may work temporarily, we advise against them.
-Depending on the style, they may bring MORE attention to a space by looking out of place.
+Depending on the style, they may bring MORE attention to the space by looking out of place.

 In the spring and summer, you can plant lots of flowers around the base of any ugly item to conceal the area further.
 For year-round coverage, we recommend something with evergreen foliage such as rhododendrons, hydrangea, boxwoods, or other shrubs.